 Table of Contents

-TLDR: If you are a regular bushwalker who loves maps and exploring – consider GaiaiGPS or ViewRanger.
+TLDR: If you are a regular bushwalker who loves maps and exploring – you need GaiaGPS.
 If you are a social butterfly following well worn trails in a big city, you might prefer AllTrails.
 If data privacy concerns you, consider OsmAnd.

 I made an initial list of nine navigation apps to review, based on what people most said they used in a Facebook hiking group.

-I knocked out Maps.Me (no topographic map, no support for GPX files), PocketEarth (no Android version, what universe do they live in?) and Memory-Map (might have been nice once, in 2004 perhaps, but we’ve all moved on).
+I knocked out Maps.Me (no topographic map, no support for GPX files) and PocketEarth (no Android version, what universe do they live in?).
 Wikiloc looked promising but I culled it as they only offer one Australian topographic map which was out of date and inaccurate: streets in my local area didn’t exist.

-I installed each of the remaining apps, purchasing the level that gave me essential topo map detail and offline access.
+I installed each of the remaining apps, purchasing the level that gave me essential topographic map detail and offline access.

 Why can’t I use a free app?